 Our ADR Official has undertaken a project to familiarise themselves with all of the policy documentation, from international law, through local law and down to regulatory policy for a number of jurisdictions this year.
 This is intended to ensure a wide understanding of the regulatory standards required regardless of the jurisdiction of the complainant.

-We have also improved our guidance on the complaint management process, creating extensive documentation detailing extensively exactly what complainants should expect.
+We have significantly improved our guidance on the complaint management process, creating extensive documentation detailing extensively exactly what complainants should expect and adding video resources.